IRT-Saint-Exupery/CoFMPy/docs/index.md

 - the data stream handlers that control the input data required by the co-simulation system.
 - the data storages that allow to store or send the outputs of the simulation.
-- the GUI as the frontend of CoFMPy.
+- the GUI as the frontend of CoFmuPy.

 ## 📜 JSON configuration file

 To properly define the co-simulation system, a JSON configuration file must be created.
-This file is the only information required by CoFMPy to run the simulation.
+This file is the only information required by CoFmuPy to run the simulation.
 It must respect a specific syntax in order to define the FMUs, the interactions between them, the data sources and sinks, etc.

 ## ✒️ Contributing

-Feel free to propose your ideas or come and contribute with us on the CoFMPy library!
+Feel free to propose your ideas or come and contribute with us on the CoFmuPy library!

 ## 🙏 Acknowledgments